coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

       material from scratch, they are probably very useful to an existing learner who wants to review something they already saw, teach others, etc.
+	- When we can't provide them quickly, their usefulness is much less.

 ### Recommendations
-- Also clearly announce the recording privacy statement when first registering
+- Also clearly announce the recording privacy statement when first registering.
-- Try to make the recording as one-shot as possible, with the lest amount of preprocessing.
+- Try to make the recording as one-shot as possible, with minimal post-processing needed.
+Plan for who will do this and when already before the workshop.